thegauravthakur/blog/src/content/posts/embrace-the-effects-running-twice-in-react.md

 Here in the above example, we are connecting the user to the chat server as soon as `ChatScreen` component mounts.
 Without the Strict mode turned on, the effect will only run once and the user will only be connected to the server once.
-But, things can get messy if a user clicks on the "Get back to home page" link then immediately moves back to the original screen, mounting the `ChatScreen` component all over again.
+But things can get messy if a user clicks on the "Get back to home page" link then immediately moves back to the original screen, mounting the `ChatScreen` component all over again.
 As a result, the two connections will be created for the same user, causing the bug later on or now depending on the logic.